flutter/website/md-catalog.md

 ---
 layout: page
-title: Material Design widgets
+title: Material Design Catalog
 extra_css:
   - /css/catalog.css
 sidebar: home_sidebar
-permalink: /md-catalog/
+permalink: /material-design-catalog/
 ---

 This page catalogs Flutter’s reference implementation of UI components from Google’s [Material Design Specification](https://material.google.com/).
-You can see many of the Material Design widgets in action in our [Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) demo app.
+You can see many of the material design widgets in action in our [Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) demo app.
 For an overview of different kinds of widgets in Flutter, please take a look at the [Basic Widgets Overview](/basic-widgets/).

 <!-- Data for the catalog comes from catalog.csv in the _data folder -->
 {% for comp in site.data.catalog %}